 Hizentra gives you proven control with a smaller volume per dose than IVIg, plus convenient dosing to fit your lifestyle.
 In clinical trials, Hizentra had fewer systemic side effects per infusion (like headache and nausea) than IVIg.
 The most common side effects in the clinical trials for Hizentra include redness, swelling, itching, and/or bruising at the infusion site; headache; chest, joint or back pain; diarrhea; tiredness; cough; rash; itching; fever, nausea, and vomiting.

 Hizentra is a prescription medicine used to treat CIDP in adults.

-†Voice2Voice advocates are not healthcare professionals or medical experts.
+†Patient advocates are not healthcare professionals or medical experts.
 For medical questions, please contact your physician.
-Voice2Voice advocates are compensated by CSL Behring LLC. for their time and/or expenses.
+Patient advocates are compensated by CSL Behring LLC. for their time and/or expenses.

-The Hizentra Co-Pay Relief program helps eligible people afford their therapy by assisting with monthly out-of-pocket expenses for Hizentra (up to $5,000 for each year, with no monthly cap).
+The Copay program helps eligible people afford their therapy by assisting with monthly out-of-pocket expenses for Hizentra.
 Most patients with commercial insurance pay $0 out-of-pocket.See if you are eligible

-CSL Behring Assurance is a program that can help eligible patients continue to receive treatment even if they experience a lapse in third-party private health insurance.Learn how it works
+The Assurance program can help eligible patients continue to receive treatment even if they experience a lapse in third-party private health insurance.Learn how it works